-With the wide variety of weed eaters available, it can be challenging to decide what type to choose.
-Today, we’re going to look at cordless vs. electric vs. gas weed eaters.
+With the wide variety of weed eaters available, it can be challenging deciding what type to choose.
+Today, we’re going to look at cordless vs electric vs gas weed eaters.

-We’re going to discuss the different features of each of these types of weed eaters and when you should choose to use each type.
+We’re going to discuss the different features of cordless vs electric vs gas weed eaters and when you should choose to use each type.
 We’ll also help you decide which choice would be the best for your needs.

-All weed eaters have similarities, including having a primary purpose of trimming weeds and areas where you can’t reach with your lawnmower.
+All weed eaters have similarities, including having a primary purpose of trimming weeds and areas where you can’t reach with your lawnmower, around the edge of the rock garden for instance.
 But there are differences between cordless, electric, and gas weed eaters that you will need to know.

 Cordless Weed Eaters